rayes0/yui/README.md

   - [ ] `jobs`, `bg` and `fg` builtins
   - [ ] CTRL-Z
 - [ ] Run command with temporary environment, eg: `PATH=/bin ls`
+- [ ] Run command from another directory without need for cd into it first
 - [ ] Built-in ability to time commands (eg: individual commands in pipe), and other stats

 **Editing**

-- [X] Utilize readline vi or emacs modes to edit lines
+- [X] Utilize vi or emacs modes to edit lines
 - [ ] Support for multi-line commands (with `\`)
 - [ ] Support using external editor to edit commands
 - [ ] Option for inline alias, variable, and history expansion